hhursev/recipe-scrapers/docs/index.md

 ---

 `recipe-scrapers` is a [Python](https://www.python.org/) package for extracting recipe data from cooking websites.
-It parses recipe information from either standard [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) structure, [Schema](https://schema.org/) markup (including JSON-LD, Microdata, and RDFa formats) or [OpenGraph](https://ogp.me/) metadata.
+It parses recipe information from standard [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) structure, [Schema](https://schema.org/) markup (including JSON-LD, Microdata, and RDFa formats), or [OpenGraph](https://ogp.me/) metadata.

 The package provides a simple and consistent API for retrieving data such as ingredients, instructions, cooking times, and more.